Employees put Bezos on the spot at Amazon shareholder meeting

-Jeff Bezos, asked directly by employees at Amazon’s shareholder meeting Wednesday morning to take meaningful action on climate change, would not commit to put the commerce giant on the rapid emissions reduction path scientists say is necessary to address the global crisis.
+Jeff Bezos, asked directly by employees at Amazon’s shareholder meeting Wednesday morning to take meaningful action on climate change, would not commit to put the commerce giant on the rapid emissions-reduction path scientists say is necessary to address the global crisis.

 “It’s hard to find an issue that’s more important than climate change.
 The science is super-compelling on this.
 There’s no doubt about it,” said Bezos, the Amazon founder, chairman and chief executive, in a brief question-and-answer session following the business portion of Amazon’s annual gathering.
 During the meeting 12 shareholder proposals on corporate governance, social issues and environmental concerns – including an employee-backed proposal on climate – were presented and defeated.